karim-ahmed/nofe-caffe/README.md

-# NoFE-Caffe (Network of Experts)
+# NoFE (Network of Experts)

-NoFE-Caffe is a modified version of BVLC caffe to support Netowrk of Experts (NoFE).
+NoFE is a modified version of BVLC caffe to support Netowrk of Experts (NoFE).

 <b>Network of Experts for Large-Scale Image Categorization</b><br>
 Karim Ahmed, Mohammad Haris Baig, Lorenzo Torresani <br>